Neurogami/LeapMotionP5/docs/ThePointerLocationExamplesPart1.md

 This, a subsequent articles, is meant to help explain how to the use the `LeapMotionP5` library by way of some examples.
 In particular, there is a simple example that takes the average of finger-top positions and renders that data on a corresponding screen location.
 This basic premises is presented in multiple ways to show the different ways you can use the `LeapMotionP5` library.

+## A note about library development ##

+I try as best I can to build code based on tangible use cases.
+I mostly go by my own needs and experience, but do try to consider how others may use my code and what they might expect.
+The `LeapMotionP5` library has undergone a number ofchanges since first made public.
+There are likely to be more changes over time, though hopefully nothing that wreaks havoc with existing sketches.

 ### Running the example code ###